ramit05/myblog/_posts/2018-02-01-ci-cd-lessons-learned.md

 Although one might be puzzeled by this tip, since its one own preference to use any language one might prefer.
 But after working out for a few common languages such as gradle,bash etc. I feel confident saying that python helps you automate things in a much simpler and faster way than any language possible.

 Why ?
 Because python has simply better libraries than observed in any other language and its dynamic and OOPS feature makes it an incredible tool for parsing and automating stuff.
-One such common use case is while parsing json using pthon vs bash.
-I find it vary easy to use python libraries for parsiing instead of using bash for any such use cases.
+One such common use case example is while parsing json using python vs bash.
+I find it vary easy to use python libraries for parsing instead of using bash for any such use cases.
 Except the jq tool bash simply is unable to parse json.

-## Rundeck
+## Windows Powershell

 ## Conclusion